ThomasWSnider/fs-journal/journal/02/reflection.md

 - What did you learn that was a shock or surprise?
 - What are you struggling with?
 - What would you count as a victory?

+This week has certainly been more challenging than last week.
+Javascript wasn't making very much sense when we started, and I still feel like I really don't understand most of what we've gone over.
+The more I've actually been able to put code down and practice, the better I've felt about all of this, but I'm still not 100% about everything we've gone over this week.

+All of this said, I'm a little worried about the checkpoint, but I think I do have the knowledge and tools to get it done.
+The further we go, the larger and larger all of this appears to be, which makes a lot of sense, but it is a little terrifying.